OCamlPro/owi/README.md

 ⚠️ For now, the optimizer and the formatter are quite experimental.
 The optimizer is well tested but only performs basic optimizations in an inefficient way.
 The formatter is mainly used for debugging purpose and is probably incorrect on some cases.

+🧑‍🎓 We are looking for interns, have a look at the [internship labeled issues].

 ## Installation

 `owi` can be installed with [opam]: